yezz123/authx/docs/configuration/Get-Started.md

 ## Cache

-AuthX provide Redis cache, is a fast and reliable cache provider that can be used to cache the authentication results, and to store the user data.
+AuthX provides Redis cache, a fast and reliable cache provider that can be used to cache the authentication results and store the user data.
 This one is based on `aioredis` a pure Python asynchronous Redis client.

 ➡️ [Cache](cache/index.md)